-Chapter II of WTR2 is divided into two sections, with one section addressing the obligations of the payment service provider of the payment service provider of the payment service provider of the payee.
+Chapter II of WTR2 is divided into two sections, with one section addressing the obligations of the payment service provider of the payer and the other addressing the obligations of the payment service provider of the payee.
 Briefly, the payment service provider of the payer is responsible for adequate recording of information, while the payment service provider of the payee must check whether the information received is complete.
 Article 4 of WTR2 describes which information must be recorded and sent with the transfer of funds.
 This depends on whether the transfer of funds takes place within the